immcantation/igphyml/docs/usage/buildtrees.rst

 the CDR3 region to avoid known model biases in estimating :math:`\omega`.
 To do this, use ``--ncdr3``::

- BuildTrees.py -d example.tab --log ex.log --collapse --ncdr3 --igphyml
+ BuildTrees.py -d example.tsv --log ex.log --collapse --ncdr3 --igphyml

 .. _building-lineage-trees: